rsnodgrass/hass-xantech/README.md

 # Xantech Amp Controller for Home Assistant

-NOTE: This is a fork of the Home Assistant monoprice controller.
-Ideally the goal is to merge this back together with an amp controller that works for both since they use almost the same protocol.
+NOTE: This is a fork of the Home Assistant `monoprice` controller and ideally should be merged back into Home Assistant once the underlying library is merged back together.
+The Monoprice amps use the same protocol that Xantech originally developed in late 1990s.

 Install [HACS](https://hacs.xyz/), add this repository 'rsnodgrass/hass-xantech', and configure like the monoprice component here: https://www.home-assistant.io/integrations/monoprice/